alexdelorenzo/cast_convert/README.md

 ### What Cast Convert does

-`cast_convert` can identify and correct a video's incompatibility with a device caused by the video's:
+`cast-convert` can identify and correct a video's incompatibility with a device caused by the video's:

 - Video encoding
 - Audio encoding